-This study examined the mediating effect of consumers' awareness and perception on the reimplementation of the GST on consumer spending behaviour in Malaysia.
+This study examined the mediating effect of consumers' awareness and perception on re-implementation of the GST on consumer spending behaviour in Malaysia.
 The study involved 537 respondents in the online survey.
-Findings reveal that the GST rate and the tax system's complexity positively influence consumers' awareness and perception towards the re-implementation of GST.
+Findings reveal that GST rate and tax system's complexity positively influence consumers' awareness and perception towards the re-implementation of GST.
 Additionally, demographic factors, consumer awareness and perception significantly impact on consumer spending behaviour.
-Interestingly, consumer awareness mediates the relationship between tax rate and consumer spending behaviour, but not consumer perception.
-Thus, this provides insights to various stakeholders such as scholars, consumers, industry players and the Malaysian Government.
+Interestingly, consumer awareness mediating the relationship between tax rate and consumer spending behaviour, but not consumer perception.
+Thus, this provides insights to various stakeholders such as scholars, consumers, industry players and Malaysian Government.